 When can a couple divorce?

-Once the paperwork has been prepared, and has been filed with the court, it is subsequently sent to the other party and they are asked to acknowledge receipt by completing an Acknowledgement of Service form.
-If they do not complete and return the Acknowledgement of Service form, then consideration will need to be given to hand serving the petition using a Process Server or Bailiff.
+The divorce is begun by a Petition to the court.
+If only one spouse has made the application, the court will subsequently send it to the other party and they are asked to acknowledge receipt by completing an Acknowledgement of Service form.
+If they do not complete and return the Acknowledgement of Service form, then consideration will need to be given to personally serving the petition using a Process Server or Bailiff.

-Many people do not apply for Decree Absolute until financial matters have been resolved, as there can sometimes be detriment to applying for Decree Absolute until financial settlement has been agreed.
+However, many people do not apply for the final divorce order until financial matters have been resolved, as there can sometimes be detriment to applying for the order until financial settlement has been agreed.

 Who Should Be The Petitioner?

 The advantage of being petitioner is that you are in control of the process, but your solicitor has to do the majority of work.
 Therefore, the divorce can be more expensive; however, it is sometimes possible to claim costs from the respondent.
+The exception to this is no-fault divorces where no claim for costs can be made.
 Most people agree to divide the divorce costs between them.

 If one party does not live in England or Wales there may be issues regarding whether you can obtain a divorce in this country.